 Performance: Meira Asher and Eran Sachs (Short Excerpt)

 [TB]: I spent a lot of time with musicians and sound artists in the Arab World [see books on Beirut and «Arab Avantgarde», and the Norient LP].
 In more leftist circles in Europe they are often seen as victims of world politics and Israeli oppression.
 As an Israeli artist and activist you might be seen of belonging to the nation of the oppressor?
 Is it a delicate position being a sound artist and activist from Israel?

 [MA]: You need to be delicate.
 To be precise, there is NO reason for someone like me living here unless I am here to do some meaningful work; to end the occupation, reduce militarism, and promote peace.
 Am I an Israeli artist?
 Do I see myself belonging to the nation of the oppressor?
 Am I from Israel or was I just born here, and due to the conflict circumstances managed to grow some serious thorns on my arse shooting me to all directions?

+The interview had been conducted via Skype on 27.3.2014.
 This interview was published in an edited version in the second Norient book «Seismographic Sounds».
 Click on the image to know more.

 > Eran Sachs: «Global Ear on Jerusalem»

 > Thomas Burkhalter and Simon Grab: «Noise and Meaning»